zzmjohn/bqcd-r399-quda/README.md

 bqcd-r399-quda
 ==============

-This is a branch of QCD with added QUDA support for the linear solver
+This is a branch of the BQCD benchmark with added QUDA support for the linear solver